j-alder/mkreact/README.md

 # mkreact
-CLI for installing and configuring a minimal, ready-to-dev React front-end
+CLI for installing and configuring a minimal, ready-to-dev React front-end.
+The goal of this project is to provide an alternative to tools such as create-react-app by allowing ease of installation while limiting abstraction and maximizing customization.

-### in development - mvp
+### development roadmap - mvp
 - [x] basic webpack installation
 - [ ] webpack config
 - [x] basic parcel installation